sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 All backend interactions are stubbed or recorded and replayed.
 The integration test suite for the webapp can be found in [`web/src/integration`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/web/src/integration).

-Test coverage from integration tests is tracked in [Codecov](https://codecov.io/gh/sourcegraph/sourcegraph) under the flag `integration`.

 #### Running integration tests

 To run integration tests for the web app: